adusachev/scanplot/docs/user_manual.md

 ### Marker selection

-You can interactively select the markers that you want to detect on the plot image.
+You need to interactively select the markers that you want to detect on the plot image.